tweepy/tweepy/docs/getting_started.rst

    for tweet in public_tweets:
        print tweet.text

+   api.update_status('Hello Twitter!')

-This example will download your home timeline tweets and print each one of their texts to the console.
+This example will download your home timeline tweets, print each one of their texts to the console, then post a 'Hello Twitter' status to your timeline.
 Twitter requires all requests to use OAuth for authentication.
 The :ref:`auth_tutorial` goes into more details about authentication.

 API